- An impressive national and global reputation which attracts students and dance artists from all over the world.

 You will have the opportunity to collaborate with experts in the field of dance in our supportive teaching community and with students from all over the world.
 Our holistic teaching approach will help you gain a strong foundation in understanding of the political and sociological implications for how dance functions in society.
 You will also gain in-depth knowledge of dance and the dancer as a social and political construct.
 This programme also provides you with an opportunity to reflect upon your experiences and develop creative ideas to gain a critical perspective in practice and theory.

-The Department is home to the internationally-recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression beyond, and including, theatre performance.
+The Department is home to the internationally-recognised Centre for Dance Research, which foregrounds the research of dance as cultural and artistic expression in theatre performances and beyond.
 Through seminars, forums and conferences involving staff and international invited guests, the centre supports a compelling research culture.

 We also have excellent links with dance companies and creative organisations.
 In easy reach of London’s vibrant dance scene, the campus has superb studios and a state-of-the-art theatre for dance students.

-The module Politics and Sociology and Dance encompasses theoretical perspectives that engage with hegemonic and resistive issues relating to dance as a social and economic practice.
+The module Politics, Sociology and Dance encompasses theoretical perspectives that engage with hegemonic and resistive issues relating to dance as a social and economic practice.

 The module Dissertation is an individually tutored module that allows you to delve deeply into a research project that reflects your interests and experience in dance.